reidgs/TerraBot/README.md

   <img src="https://github.com/reidgs/TerraBot/blob/master/simulator.JPG">
 </p>

 The graphics display is enabled using the -g flag when running TerraBot.
 The graphics window contains a 3D model of the terrarium and the plants within, along with a text panel containing information about the current environment, e.g., whether the pump is on or off, humidity, etc. Sounds are played to represent the pump and fan.
 The arrow keys and WASD can be used to navigate the scene, and the viewport can be reset by pressing 'r'.
 The camera will take pictures directly from this scene, from the perspective of the blue camera model, as in the real terrarium.
 Note that the camera <i>can still be used</i> even when the -g flag is not included, and the images produced will be equivalent to those taken with the graphics on.
+See the instructions in [docker/DockerSETUP.md](docker/DockerSETUP.md) for how to view the graphics when running the software from within Docker.

 ### Baseline File ###
 The simulator starts up with default values for the sensors, actuators, and clock.
 You can create a 'baseline' (.bsl) text file to specify different initial values.
 This enables you to set up specific scenarios that you want to test for, rather than waiting for them to arise at some point in time during the simulation.